 Moving abroad for work is not for everyone but for myself and almost all of the expats I have met, it’s a choice they would make again and again.
 For many of us, it has opened up personal and professional opportunities that would otherwise not have been available.

-Maybe it’s time for you to book that plane ticket….Opinions expressed here by Contributors are their own.
+Maybe it’s time for you to book that plane ticket….Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.